ps-tuebingen-courses/pl1-lecture-notes/src/22-modular-interpreters/modular-interpreters.md

 }
 ```

-A more useful example where we use the reader monad
+A more useful example where we use the Reader monad
 to propagate a mapping from identifiers to boolean values
 in an interpreter for boolean formulas.
 Note that the signature of
 `eval` is identical to `def eval(e: Exp): Map[String, Boolean] => Boolean`,